serokell/blog-posts/Haskell Parser Combinators/article.md

 * `e`: The type of custom error messages.
 If we don't have those, we may use `Void` instead.
 * `a`: The result of our parsing function.
 It represents the structure parsed from our consumed input.

 Let's begin by creating the most primitive function: `satisfy`.
-It takes some predicate that operates on the current character, and advances the parser, if possible, returning the consumed character.
+It takes some predicate that operates on the current character and advances the parser, if possible, returning the consumed character.

 We must take care that we are not at the end of the input, however, in which case we should fail.